 - Mix the proper amount of flower food in fresh water as per instructions that amount of water.
 If using Floralife® Express Universal, you can place directly into prepared buckets.

-- Let the roses hydrate outside the cooler for about 1.5 hours then in the cooler for 6 hours before designing.
+- Let the roses hydrate outside the cooler for about 1.5 hours and then in the cooler for 6 hours before designing.
 This allows the rose to properly hydrate and “wake up” after the transport stage.

 - Don’t crowd too many stems in the bucket and allow plenty of space.
-Water droplets and moisture build up can lead to fungus, also known as botrytis.
+Water droplets and moisture build-up can lead to fungus, also known as botrytis.

 - Check all buckets daily and continue to change the water regularly (every 2-3 days.)